Undergraduate Advising Responsibilities

 Additional information about Pre-Law can be found on the Office of Pre-Law Advising website.

-Students interested in the health professions listed below are advised through the College of Arts and Sciences’ Health Professions Advising Office.
+Students interested in the health professions listed below are advised through either the College of Arts and Sciences’ Health Professions Advising Office or the College of Human Ecology Health Professions Advising office based on their academic major.
 Health professions advisors help students become competitive applicants to professional schools that will prepare them for the following health careers:

 - Pre-chiropractic medicine